rkadlick/nba2k-stats/SUPABASE_SETUP.md

 ### Row Level Security (RLS)

-Currently, RLS is **not enabled**.
-For production:

-1. Go to **"Authentication"** → **"Policies"**
-2. Enable RLS on each table
-3. Create policies to restrict access:
+RLS is configured via `rls_policies.sql`.
+The policies ensure:
-   - Users can only see their own player data
+- ✅ Users can only modify their own player data
-   - Users can only modify their own stats
+- ✅ Users can view all players/stats (for comparison feature)
+- ✅ Teams and seasons are public read-only
+- ✅ All operations require authentication

+To modify policies:
+1. Go to **"Authentication"** → **"Policies"** in Supabase
+2. View/edit policies per table
+3. Or update `rls_policies.sql` and re-run

 ### API Keys